SeanPackham/seanpackham.github.io/_projects/turntime.md

 # TurnTime Project

 I'm splitting TurnTime development into four phases.
-See the [Roadmap Overview](#roadmap-overview) for high-level tasks in each phase.
+See the [Roadmap](#roadmap-overview) for high-level tasks in each phase.

 ## Phase 1: Singleplayer

-In Phase 1 I'm solving the most challenging aspects of the project: the design language for card game design and the user interface.
+In Phase 1 I'm solving the most challenging aspects of the project: the design language and user interface.

-Games will be limited to singleplayer (solo or AI), but the engine is being designed with multiplayer in mind.
+Games will be limited to singleplayer (solo or AI), but the engine is being designed for multiplayer.

-Lastly, I'll prototype artificial intelligence which can learn to play any game from the rules and trial and error.
+Lastly, I'll prototype artificial intelligence which can learn to play from the rules and trial and error.

 TurnTime will be distributed as a free Electron app.